Andy Ibáñez Player Props: Tigers vs. Royals

-The Detroit Tigers, including Andy Ibanez (.400 batting average in his past 10 games), battle starter Daniel Lynch and the Kansas City Royals at Comerica Park, Tuesday at 6:40 PM ET.
+The Detroit Tigers, including Andy Ibanez and his .750 slugging percentage in past 10 games, including six extra-base hits but no homers), battle starter Brady Singer and the Kansas City Royals at Comerica Park, Wednesday at 1:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Royals.
+He had a one-hit showing in his previous game (1-for-4) against the Royals.

 Andy Ibáñez Game Info & Props vs. the Royals